VOLTTRON/volttron/docs/source/core_services/messagebus_refactor/RabbitMQ-Refactor-VOLTTRON.rst

     agent_b.vip.subscribe.call("pubsub", prefix="devices", all_platforms=True)

-2. The PubSub subsystem converts the prefix to "__pubsub__.*.devices.#" "*" indicates that agent is subscribing to "devices" topic from all the VOLTTRON platforms.
+2. The PubSub subsystem converts the prefix to "__pubsub__.*.devices.#".
+Here, "*" indicates that agent is subscribing to "devices" topic from all the VOLTTRON platforms.

 3. A new queue is created and bound to VOLTTRON exchange with above binding key.
 Since the VOLTTRON exchange is a *federated exchange*, any subscribed message on the upstream server becomes available on the federated exchange and Agent B will be able to receive it.